Snnehamaurya/Python_Project/README.md

 ****🐍 Telecom Churn Analysis Using Python****

-Welcome to the Python_Project repository!
+Welcome to the Telecom Churn Analysis repository!
 This project showcases various Python scripts and small utilities designed to solve real-world problems and practice programming fundamentals.

 **🧩 What’s Inside**